schfkt/website/content/blog/making-backups-with-restic/index.md

 # Update on April 2022

 I've been using this setup on a couple of home servers for 1.5 years.
-There is around 240Gb stored at the moment, and it costs me just 1.31 EUR (1.42 USD).
+There is around 240Gb stored at the moment, and it costs me just 1.31 EUR (1.42 USD) per month.
 And it proved to be reliable too: I had to restore the whole data at least once, and it went with no issues at all.